Helping writers in financial need since 1790.

 Please see the FAQs for more details on eligibility.

-If you would like to apply for a grant, please include a list of your publications along with the name of the publisher and year of publication.
+If you would like to apply for a grant, please include a list of your publications, the name of the publisher and year of publication, and a brief outline of your circumstances.

 Alternatively, you can contact us directly: